terrisgit/K-9ModernCppStarter/README.md

 # Disclaimer

-The author, [Terris Linenbach](https://github.com/terrisgit), hereby makes no promises about the contents herein and is not responsible for anything.
+The author, [Terris Linenbach](https://github.com/terrisgit), makes no promises about the contents herein and is not responsible for anything.
 Use at your own risk.
 Void where prohibited.

 # Prerequisites